 Trust Tip: When making decisions, consider a simple question: Will this choice honor our mission, or is it simply the path of least resistance?

-Mistake No. 2: Storytelling, Not Storydoing
+Mistake No. 2: Brand Storytelling, Not Storydoing

-So how does your brand take your mission from rhetoric to reality?
+So, how does your brand take your mission from rhetoric to reality?
 Branding expert and author Ty Montague advocates the “storydoing” approach, in which brands express their values in action rather than traditional communication.

 Building Brand Trust: Storydoing vs. Storytelling

 Red Bull presents a classic case of strong storydoing.
-Certainly, the company’s “gives you wings” messaging could easily be dismissed as goofy hyperbole.
+Indeed, the company’s “gives you wings” messaging could easily be dismissed as goofy hyperbole.
 But by constantly supporting high-adrenaline events through sponsorship, the company is doing its story every day.
 Consumers trust the brand’s claim to supply the energy they need because the brand’s sponsorship makes energetic activity possible around the globe.

 Mistake No. 3: The Culture Doesn’t Serve The Customer